 The inside of the palm incorporates double stitching to increase the strength and durability of the glove is a major wear point.
 90% of the time, this is where we wear out our gloves first, so kudos for building that in.
 This feature will help increase the lifespan of the HK glove outlined above.
 Beyond this, they are made from a unique, extra-protective fabric, easily removable, and even built with Smart Touch technology, allowing you to use touch screens while wearing the gloves.
 Beyond all of this, the price is right.

 At the end of the day, Bunkerking offers a super convenient glove in that you can choose how many fingers you want fully protected, and even if all of your fingers are covered, smart touch technology still allows you to use your phone.
 The appearance is very cool– these gloves are available in various colors and designs to match your gloves with the rest of the year’s gear.
 Even though they are designed to be removable, they can be challenging if you do not also possess a BK Pull Tab, so try to get your hands on a couple of those.

 3. Maddog Tactical

-We love that these gloves are extremely lightweight and they feel very comfy to wear, too.
-Not t mention, the fabric, and the padding make the glove extremely durable, as the gloves are built with really great materials, too.
+We love that these gloves are incredibly lightweight, and they feel very comfy to wear, too.
+Not to mention, the fabric and the padding make the glove extremely durable, as the gloves are built with great materials, too.
 Unlike a lot of gloves, the elastic strap situation makes the gloves very easily adjustable so that they can fit different situations.
 And, if you want to do things other than paintball that require gloves, these are still suitable.
-But, of course, just as there are many people who really like fingerless gloves, there are many who don’t.
-If you would rather buy a pair of gloves that fully cover, these are unfortunately not for you.
+But, of course, just as many people like fingerless gloves, many don’t.
+If you would instead buy a pair of gloves that fully cover, these are unfortunately not for you.